 Started week 5 today.
 I had to buy new pants.
 I can no longer stretch in them, even ripped a pair last week!
 I know it sounds dumb, but it’s a sick feeling!
 Below are my results.
 I couldn’t be more proud.
 I’ve started eating more greens.
 Specifically beets, avocados & spinach.
 I’m certain that had something to do with my waist staying lean.”Obe

 - Weight: 154 pounds (+20 pounds)

 - Waist: 32.5 inches (+5 inches: so much food in there!)

 - Thighs: 22.4 inches (+3.2 inches)

-We’ve helped a lot of guys gain weight quickly.
-Some guys, especially if they’re starting out fairly lean and skinny, can gain weight very fast without gaining a noticeable amount of fat.
-Here’s another popular example, GK:
+Some guys, especially if they’re starting out fairly lean and skinny, can gain weight quite fast without gaining a noticeable amount of fat.
+Here’s another example:

 Everyone is different, and everyone builds muscle at a different rate.
-The good news is that us skinny guys are further away from our genetic muscular potential, and so we tend to build muscle quite fast, especially at first.
-This early period of rapid growth is referred to as “newbie gains.”
+The good news is that thinner guys are further away from their genetic muscular potential, so we tend to build muscle quite fast, especially at first.
+This early period of rapid growth is called “newbie gains.”

 In our experience, the average skinny guy can gain 20 pounds in 20 weeks without gaining a noticeable amount of fat.
 But if you want to play it safe, you can gain weight more slowly.
 You can control how quickly you gain weight by adjusting how many calories you eat.